Introduction

 Gravity

 Gravity is a force acting on all bodies.
-You can set its magnitude and direction using either the edit fields, the gravity view or the Gravity tool (G).
-You can animate the gravity by capturing mouse movement, or using the Inherit From checkbox that allows you to select a composition layer (layer's position will be used as gravity vector).
+You can set its magnitude and direction using either the edit fields, the gravity view, or the Gravity tool (G).
+You can animate the gravity by capturing mouse movement, or using the Inherit From checkbox that allows you to select a composition layer (the layer's position will be used as the gravity vector).

 Note: